- About Us

 Welcome to The Crown Estate Protocol pages.

-The aim of the Protocol for Archaeological Discoveries (PAD) is to provide a system for reporting and investigating unexpected archaeological discoveries encountered during construction and installation work.
+The aim of the Protocol for Archaeological Discoveries (PAD) is to provide a system for reporting and investigating unexpected archaeological discoveries encountered during site investigation, construction and installation work.
 Through the PAD, Wessex Archaeology guides and advises industry staff on how to protect our shared marine cultural heritage.

 All finds of archaeological interest are reported through the PAD Implementation Service (IS).
-These finds are researched by members of the IS team and a final report produced.
+These finds are researched by members of the IS team and a report produced.
 Information about the finds is then disseminated to everyone involved in the reporting of a find, and information recorded in relevant national databases.

 01722 326 867